Sid3024/pebble/README.md

 ## How It Works

 During a session, the instructor and each participant hold sensor-equipped pods.
 The instructor leads simple movements (raise arms, wave side to side, gentle lifts).
 Each pod measures acceleration 100 times per second, removes the effect of gravity, and wirelessly sends a movement summary to a laptop every 250 ms. The laptop compares each participant's movement to the instructor's, checking whether they moved in the same direction with similar intensity, and converts the match quality into flower growth on a shared display.
 Better matching grows flowers faster.
 Gentle vibrations in the pods mark milestones and time warnings to return feedback on participant's efforts and progress.
+Additionally, a volume game mode maps movement intensity directly to the computer's music volume, allowing the group's effort to control how loud the music plays.

 ```
 Pod (IMU sensor, 100 Hz) → BLE wireless → Laptop (comparison engine)